 8 - In this report, the five year average is the average of the most recently completed five years.

 9 - As of August 2016, calculations of "registered new homes" include new homes in multi-unit rental buildings.

 1 - Refers to the number of new Licensed Residential Builder Licences issued and renewed including licensees who are dually licensed as Licensed Residential Builders and Licensed Building Envelope Renovators.

-Note: Data provided by the following warranty providers:
+Note: Data is provided by the following warranty providers:

-- Aviva Insurance Company of Canada and Royal & Sun Alliance, represented by National Home Warranty Group Inc.
+- Aviva Insurance Company of Canada, represented by National Home Warranty Group Inc.